Wall Street Workers See Their Bonuses Slashed In Half Or Their Jobs Disappear

 As a result of all that business, the six largest banks in the U.S. added nearly 60,000 employees in total between the beginning of 2020 and mid-2022.
 However, those same banks may now be forced to eliminate many of the jobs they added during the bull run.

 For example, Goldman Sachs is considering reinstating year-end job cuts as the economy slows.
 Johnson also called attention to layoffs in some parts of the industry, potentially amounting to 5% to 10% of the workforce on Wall Street.
-He believes many firms will want to shrink their headcount by February.7 Health Care Stocks to Buy Even if the Economy Gets Sick
+He believes many firms will want to shrink their headcount by February.